-For reasons of safety, yachts finishing the race during the hours of darkness are welcome to proceed into St. George’s Harbour and anchor until daylight.
-They will, however, do so under quarantine until cleared by H.M.
-Customs at RBYC in Hamilton.
-Vessels with serious mechanical, rigging or medical problems onboard that are unable to proceed to Hamilton in the normal manner should contact Bermuda Radio for further guidance on H.M.
+Vessels with serious mechanical, rigging or medical problems onboard that are unable to proceed to Hamilton in the normal manner should contact Maritime Operations for further guidance on H.M.
 Customs clearance.

 Yachts, when anchoring, are warned to be careful of the submarine cable between Albuoy’s Point, the western end of White’s Island and Hodson’s Ferry Landing.
 All yachts at anchor should berth, for their own safety, WELL CLEAR of the Main Ship Channel (making due allowances for Southerly winds) as outlined in the charts and, if their anchor berth is temporarily vacated, are recommended to leave a mark buoy.

 RBYC has reserved moorings in their marina for class winners and those with pre-arranged reservations.
 Yachts should contact the RBYC Marina Manager on VHF Channel 74 once they have passed through Two Rock Passage and are proceeding down Hamilton Harbour.
 The RHADC will monitor VHF Channel 73.
 The Finish Line Committee will monitor VHF Channel 72.